Ubuntu Kernel Updates: Why They Matter

 Managing Kernel Update Risk in Production Environments

 The risk of applying kernel updates to a production server is not the update itself but the uncertainty of whether the new kernel works correctly with your specific hardware and workload.
-The mitigation is staging: test the new kernel in an identical environment to production before applying it to production.
+The mitigation is staging: test the new kernel in an identical environment to production before applying it to production servers.

 When scheduling kernel updates, consider the update's urgency.
 A kernel security update that patches a privilege escalation being actively exploited in the wild should be applied as an emergency deployment, not deferred to the next maintenance window.
 A bug fix update that improves network throughput can wait for a scheduled window.
 The distinction between security and bug fix updates matters for urgency.